oracle-quickstart/oci-weblogic-server/README.md

 See [LICENSE](./LICENSE) for more details.

 The OCI Terraform stack for WebLogic Server does not include entitlement to Oracle WebLogic Server.
-The entitlement of Oracle WebLogic Server within the OCI Terraform stack for WebLogic Server cab obtained by using the Oracle WebLogic Server for OCI images or by using a valid WebLogic Server license with the stack.
+The entitlement of Oracle WebLogic Server within the OCI Terraform stack for WebLogic Server can be obtained by using the Oracle WebLogic Server for OCI images or by using a valid WebLogic Server license with the stack.

 ### Universal Credits Model (UCM)